crownengine/crown/docs/level_editor/project_browser.rst

 Folder View
 ===========

-The Folder View presents the resources inside the selected folder.
-You can switch between a icon view and a compact list view using the button at the top-right of the Folder View:
+The Folder View displays the resources in the selected folder.
+Use the button in its upper-right corner to switch between icon and compact list views:

 .. figure:: images/project_browser_icon_list_view.svg
    :align: center